etn-ccis/blui-doc-it/src/docs/community/contributing-guideline.md

 ## Branch Naming and Pull Request Workflow

 We have an established convention for branch naming and commit messages following the rules below.
 We ask that you also adhere to these rules to maximize the likelihood of your submission being accepted.

-> **Pro Tip:** to automatically enforce these conventions, you can use our [git hooks](https://github.com/brightlayer-ui/.github/tree/master/hooks) configuration.

 ### Branch Naming Conventions: